Very persistent random walkers reveal transitions in landscape topology: End Matter

 Fourier transforming these functions, we then set $C$ and $R$ for the next iteration through their Fourier transforms

 where $\mu_{n+1}$ is set by the requirement that $C_{n+1}(0)=1$ and is determined by binary search.
 The iteration is continued until the integrated root mean square of the dynamical equations is less than some threshold.
 We discretize the Fourier transform using logarithmic spacing of $\omega$, which strongly benefits the precision of the result \cite{Haines_1988_Logarithmic, Lang_2019_Fast}.
-The method appears to be fundamentally unstable for models containing any 2-spin component.
+The method appears to be fundamentally unstable for models containing any 2-spin component, something long known for iterative methods \cite{Cugliandolo_2025_Personal}.

 For the data presented here, we represented the correlation and response functions using 80-bit floating point numbers on an evenly log-spaced grid of $2^{15}$ points spanning the interval $(5.9\times10^{-15},1.7\times10^{14})/\mu_0$.
 The Fourier transforms were made on a domain of $4\times 2^{15}$ points, padded with the time-reflected function and zeroes.
 After every step, $C$ and $R$ were cropped in the range $[0,1]$ and monotony enforced.
-The iteration was considered converged when the \textsc{rms} average of the equations fell below $10^{-13}$.
+The iteration was considered converged when the \textsc{rms} average over the frequency grid of the difference between the right- and left-hand sides of equations \eqref{eq:diff.C} and \eqref{eq:diff.R} fell below $10^{-13}$.
 Fourier transforms were carried out using the \textsc{fftw} library \cite{Frigo_2005_The}.
 The code used is publicly available \cite{Kent-Dobias_2025_Log-Fourier}.
+An estimate of the error due to the method with these parameters is shown in Fig.~\ref{fig:error}.